 Course objectives:

 Climate change is producing global, but also local, changes that can no longer be ignored.
 Some of these effects are obvious because they affect us directly.
-Many others, however, happen far away (sometimes physically, sometimes only figuratively).
 Vulnerable communities are the most affected by climate change, and this is no accident.
-Despite the fact that vulnerability is an important issue in institutional discourse, public strategies and policies, in practice, these communities often end up in an even more acute state of vulnerability.
+Despite the fact that vulnerability is an important issue in institutional discourse, public strategies and policies (global, nationally and locally), in practice, these communities often end up in an even more acute state of vulnerability.
 How do we sociologists look at this phenomenon?
 Which communities are most affected and what are those concrete phenomena that affect (and how do they affect) these communities?
 These are some of the questions we will try to answer this semester.

 Together we will also analyze the effects that environmental injustice has on communities and individuals and the ways in which the movement to counteract this phenomenon was born, functions and develops.